sindresorhus/type-fest/readme.md

 - [`And`](source/and.d.ts) - Returns a boolean for whether two given types are both true.
 - [`Or`](source/or.d.ts) - Returns a boolean for whether either of two given types are true.
 - [`NonEmptyTuple`](source/non-empty-tuple.d.ts) - Matches any non-empty tuple.
+- [`FindGlobalType`](source/find-global-type.d.ts) - Tries to find the type of a global with the given name.
+(See doc comment for limitations)
-- [`FindGlobalType`](source/find-global-type.d.ts) - Tries to find one or more types from their globally-defined constructors.
+- [`FindGlobalInstanceType`](source/find-global-type.d.ts) - Tries to find one or more types from their globally-defined constructors.
+(See doc comment for limitations)

 ### Type Guard